Skip to content

 • Provide one or more toy examples that the user can easily run.

-• Provide explanations for lines of code that might have some criticalities, or some peculiarities that might be hard to figure out.
+• Provide ad hoc explanations for lines of code that might have some criticalities, or some peculiarities that might be hard to understand.

-README file: A README file (as Markdown) is one of the most common way to document code.
+README file: A README file is one of the most common way to document code.
 It should include:

 • A brief introduction explaining the scope of the code.

-• An installation procedure, the list of dependencies (libraries needed for the code to run) and requirements (e.g. specific version of a programming language and/or libraries).
+• List of dependencies (libraries needed for the code to run) and requirements (e.g. specific version of a programming language and/or libraries).

-• A simple description of the code structure, especially if your code contains different interconnected parts.
+• A simple description of code structure, especially if your code contains different interconnected parts.

-• A usage description and a working example.
+• A clear usage description and a simple working example.

 • Acknowledgements.